apnadkarni/blt/man/vector.rst

     **round**\ (*vecName*)
       Returns the rounded number for each point of the vector.
-      The numbers are rounded to the nearest integer, but rounded halfway cases away from zero .
+      The numbers are rounded to the nearest integer, but rounds halfway cases away from zero.
 For example, rounding of 0.5 is 1.0, and rounding of -0.5 is -1.0.

     **sin**\ (*vecName*)